neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 A six minute test run should be initiated.
 Depending on the age of your flow cell you could see read generated in MinKnow.

 ## Activate playback run.
 In the reference files you downloaded there is a "raw" fast 5.
-In very simple terms, the is a recording of all electric signals obtained during sequencing a human sample. *Upon activation of a playback run the  recorded signals are send form the Minion sequencing unit,  do no longer record any signals resulting from the seuquencing of your sample but those recorded in our lab.*
+In very simple terms, the is a recording of all electric signals obtained during sequencing a human sample.
+Upon activation of a playback run, Simulation of a siquening run is initiated.
+The  signals recorded in our lab for one selected sample are send form the Minion sequencing unit to the control PC for itnerpretation.

+*All Signals monitored in the setting do no longer reflect the sample you loaded in the flow cell*

 ## *Please deactivate the playback feature after the completion of following system test steps.*